 - Facilitate Q199, a 1-credit course at the Global Village Living-Learning Center.

 - Prepare weekly lessons based on the Q199 course syllabus

 - Be responsible for all grading and class management

-- Attend weekly Q199 Instructor meetings during Fall 2012
+- Attend weekly Q199 Instructor meetings during the fall semester

 - Create a community for new and returning students living at the Global Village

 - Be professional: able to respect confidentiality, handle classroom conflicts in a professional manner, and be available to assist students during and outside of class.

 Preferred Qualifications (not required):